 So, what are the ways you can use online maps to improve your NGO or NPO project?

 If an image is worth a thousand words, a map is worth a thousand more.
 If your efforts are scattered around the world, working on various locations and projects, there is no better visualization tool than a map to effortlessly showcase what has been done, or will be done.
 For example, a map can show all the locations of environmental cleanup events, places to sign petitions, protected habitats, illegal landfills, emergency centers and anything else that comes to mind, to deliver the information in the best possible way, directly to your audience.

 Scenario 1: Create an interactive and fully branded Map Portal which can be set up in less than half an hour.
 The Map Portal can have its domain, and you can use it to effectively deliver a message across various platforms (for example, you can embed it on different sites and landing pages).

 Scenario 2: Launch a Crowdsourcing campaign where you can get donors around the world to pledge for your cause.
 One great example is this Dance of Kindness Crowdsourcing Portal.

 2. Delivering Results to the Public and Sponsors

-For NGOs and nonprofit organizations, retaining funds and reporting to sponsors are tasks almost as important as getting the funding in the first place.
+For NGOs and nonprofit organizations, retaining funds and reporting to sponsors are almost as crucial as getting the funding in the first place.
 People and organizations that have invested in your project or cause need to have a clear and unambiguous overview of how their money has been spent.

-Scenario 1: Showcase what is done on an Interactive Map Portal.
-For example, if you pledged to plant or save from cutting a certain number of trees in the area, a public map portal is a great way to show what has been done and also what your plans and estimations for the next stages of the projects are.
+Scenario 1: Showcase your work on an Interactive Map Portal.
+For example, if you pledged to plant or protect a certain number of trees in an area, a public map portal is a great way to show what has been done and also what your plans and estimations for the next stages of the projects are.